201190024/BioEmoDetector/READMEN.md

 - **Model Configuration and Storage**: Saving model configurations and trained models.

 ## Getting Started
--To run the program, follow these simple steps:
+- To run the program, follow these simple steps:

 1. Customize the instructions file (instructionss.txt) to specify the models you want to use for predictions.
 2. Choose whether to enable majority voting (MajorityVoting=YES) for ensemble results.
 3. Provide a file path in the instruction file (e.g., File=path) or enter plaintext sentences (e.g., PlainText=['sentence1', 'sentence2']).

-#Important Notes
+# Important Notes
 - If no models are selected, an error message will guide you to check the instructions.
 - Priority is given to file predictions.
 If you provide a file path and exclude PlainText=none, predictions will focus solely on the file content.
 - Conversely, if you enter plaintext sentences and exclude File=none, predictions will focus exclusively on those sentences.
 - An error message prompts correction if both File=None and PlainText=None are omitted.

-#Input Rules
+# Input Rules
 To ensure correct usage:

--For plaintext sentences, enclose each sentence in square brackets and single quotes, like this: PlainText=['sentence1', 'sentence2'].
+- For plaintext sentences, enclose each sentence in square brackets and single quotes, like this: PlainText=['sentence1', 'sentence2'].
--Supported file formats include TXT, CSV, and JSON.
+- Supported file formats include TXT, CSV, and JSON.
 In JSON and CSV files, the column containing sentences must be labeled "sentences" for accurate predictions.

+## Running Predictions
+Once the instructions file is customized, initiate the prediction process with the following command: